 The Bachelor of Science in Nursing degree is CCNE Accredited.

-The Bachelor of Science in Nursing degree at Provo College is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Washington, DC 20001, (202) 887-6791.
-More at www.ccneaccreditation.org.
+The baccalaureate degree program in nursing at Provo College is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).